25 Sneaky Weight Loss Hacks That Really Work

 19. Delegate dishes for diet success

 Don’t linger in the kitchen after your meal is over.
 You’re likely to mindlessly nibble and potentially overheat.
-Go for a walk, and if possible, delegate the dish-work to a loved one who supports your commitment to reach a healthy weight.

-20. Shop the perimeter of the store
+20. Shop the perimeter of the grocery store

 Shop the perimeter of the grocery store, where fresh foods like fruits, vegetables, dairy meat, and fish are located.
-Next hit the frozen foods – things like frozen vegetables and fruits can last longer and be cost-effective.
-Save the center isles for last (or not at all) – that is where the processed foods are shelved.
+Next hit the frozen foods—things like frozen vegetables and fruits can last longer and be cost-effective.

-1. Fill up on fiber at lunchtime
+21. Fill up on fiber at lunchtime

 22. Start your day with water